They Who Feed on Shadows - Episode 6

 “So…”

-“I don’t see how this is sound therapy, Mom.”
+“I don’t see how that is sound therapy, Mom.”

 “Honey, he has to own the chicken.
 He can’t let the chicken own him.
 He needed to dispel the charade by embracing it, walk out, and present himself to Janine.”